Python SDK Modules

 XPWidgets

-Create, destroy and otherwise manipuated pre-defined (“standard”) widgets.
+Create, destroy and otherwise manipulated pre-defined (“standard”) widgets.
 Send (widget) messages, and handle messages through callbacks.

 XPStandardWidgets